Bamidele0102/retail-store-sample-app/README.md

      ```

 4. **Deploy the Application**:
+   Run the deployment script (pick one based on your current directory):
-   - Navigate to the scripts directory:
+   - From the repo root:
      ```bash
-     cd ../../scripts
+     ./innovatemart-project-bedrock/scripts/deploy-app.sh
      ```
-   - Run the deployment script:
+   - From inside `innovatemart-project-bedrock/`:
      ```bash
-     ./deploy-app.sh
+     ./scripts/deploy-app.sh
      ```

 ## Accessing the Application